Albert VII, Archduke of Austria: Governor General of the Habsburg Netherlands

 After the death of Archduke Ernest of Austria in 1595, Albert was sent to Brussels to succeed his elder brother as Governor General of the Habsburg Netherlands.
-He made his entry in Brussels on 11 February 1596.
+He made his entry to Brussels on 11 February 1596.
 His first priority was restoring Spain's military position in the Low Countries.
 Spain was facing the combined forces of the Dutch Republic, England and France and had known nothing but defeats since 1590.
 During his first campaign season, Albert surprised his enemies by capturing Calais and nearby Ardres from the French and Hulst from the Dutch.
 These successes were however offset by the third bankruptcy of the Spanish crown later that year.
 As a consequence, 1597 was marked by a series of military disasters.
-Stadholder Maurice of Orange captured the last Spanish strongholds that remained north of the great rivers, as well as the strategic town of Rheinberg in the Electorate of Cologne.
+Stadholder Maurice of Nassau, Prince of Orange captured the last Spanish strongholds that remained north of the great rivers, as well as the strategic town of Rheinberg in the Electorate of Cologne.
 Between 13 May and 25 September 1597, the Spanish, who had sent a large army in March, had captured the city of Amiens easily in a ruse.
 Finally the Spanish Army of Flanders lost Amiens in September the same year to Henry IV of France despite desperate efforts to relieve the place by Albert and Ernst von Mansfeld.
 With no more money to pay the troops, Albert was also facing a series of mutinies.

-While pursuing the war as well as he could, Albert made overtures for peace with Spain's enemies, but only the French King was disposed to enter official negotiations.
+While pursuing the war as well as he could, Albert made overtures for peace with Spain's enemies, but only the French king was disposed to enter official negotiations.
 Under the mediation of the papal legate Cardinal Alessandro de'Medici — the future Pope Leo XI — Spain and France concluded the Peace of Vervins on 2 May 1598.
 Spain gave up its conquests, thereby restoring the situation of Cateau Cambrésis.
 France tacitly accepted the Spanish occupation of the prince-archbishopric of Cambray and pulled out of the war, but maintained the financial support for the Dutch Republic.
 Only a few days after the treaty, on 6 May 1598, Philip II announced his decision to marry his eldest daughter, Isabella Clara Eugenia, to Albert and to cede them the sovereignty over the Habsburg Netherlands.
 The Act of Cession did however stipulate that if the couple would not have children, the Netherlands would return to Spain.
 It also contained a number of secret clauses that assured a permanent presence of the Spanish Army of Flanders.
 After obtaining the pope's permission, Albert formally resigned from the College of Cardinals on 13 July 1598 and left for Spain on 14 September, unaware that Philip II had died the night before.
 Pope Clement VIII celebrated the union by procuration on 15 November at Ferrara, while the actual marriage took place in Valencia on 18 April 1599.

+He was 39 and his bride 33.